dibertz/northgard-camera-move-plugin-for-godot/README.md

 1. Run Godot Engine 3.4 (C# Version required to run the plugin).
 2. Create a new node type Spatial and rename for 'SampleScene'.
-3. Attach a new script type C# (give it another name is not SampleScene).You will be able to remove it later and write GDScript code.
+3. Attach a new script type C# (give it another name that is not SampleScene).You will be able to remove it later and choice GDScript.
 4. Now clicked in Build or Alt + B.
 5. To enable the freshly installed plugin, open Project > Project Settings at the top of the editor then go the Plugins tab.
 6. Active to enable the plugin > rts_camera_move